adamcharnock/lightbus/README.md

 pulls data in from sales, and the support app also needs information regarding spare part availability.

-Lightbus provides a uniform backend communication bus allowing these applications to expose their own APIs and consume the APIs of others.
+Lightbus provides a uniform communication backend allowing these applications to expose their own APIs and consume the APIs of others.
 These APIs feature both methods to be called (RPC) and events which can be published & subscribed to (PUB/SUB).